 - Mailing in hard copies of your documents and payment

-- Partnering with an accountant who can file on your behalf
+- Using an accountant who can file everything on your behalf